I need to file a form with the Immigration and Refugee Board. What about my deadline? How do I file? October 26, 2022

 If a claimant made a claim for refugee protection at a port of entry and their claim was referred to the RPD on or after August 29, 2020, the RPD temporarily extends the time limit for the claimant to provide their Basis of Claim (BOC) form by 30 days from the date on which the BOC form would normally be due.
 Accordingly, the claimant's BOC form will be due 45 days after the day on which their claim was referred to the RPD.

-Inland claims are now made using an online portal called the Canadian Refugee Protection Portal (The Portal).
-You upload documents such as the BOC using this portal (see “I am inside Canada and I want to claim refugee protection.
+Inland claims are now made using an online portal called the IRCC Portal (The Portal).
+It replaces the Canadian Refugee Protection Portal (CRPP).
+You use The Portal to input information and upload documents such as the Basis of Claim form (see “I am inside Canada and I want to claim refugee protection.
 How do I make my claim?
 [July 8]” below).

 Refugee Appeal Division

 Refugee Appeal Division (RAD) notices of appeal are now due 15 days after receiving written reasons from the RPD.
 Appeals must be perfected within 45 days from receiving the written reasons from the RPD.

 For more information about how to appeal a negative RPD decision, please see the RPD website.

 All Immigration Appeal Division (IAD) deadlines have now returned to normal.
 By default, the IAD is currently scheduling all hearings as virtual hearings.
 Effective October 18, 2022, participants can apply to have their hearing in person or as a hybrid hearing.
 See the IRB website for details.

 For the Immigration Division (ID), detention reviews are being conducted by telephone or video.
 For non-detained cases, the ID will contact you or your lawyer to schedule a hearing.
 By default, the ID is currently scheduling hearings a virtual hearings.
 Effective October 18, 2022, participants can apply to have their hearing in person or as a hybrid hearing.
 See the IRB website for details.